 Step 1 - Plan Your Design

 The next thing to consider is what colors you want to use in your design and purchase enough tile to finish it.
-Figure square inches of board to size of tile before breaking them.
-Tile can be purchased from numerous sources including do it yourself centers, tile stores, flea markets and overstock stores that specialize in tile.
+Figure square inches of board to the size of tile before breaking them.
+Tile can be purchased from numerous sources including do-it-yourself centers, tile stores, flea markets and overstock stores that specialize in tile.
 You will find that remnants of tile may be purchased rather inexpensively.

-The actual design can be a drawing that you make free hand or you can use tracing paper to transfer a drawing or pattern such as used for a stain glass window to your wood.
-You can use wallpaper patterns, coloring books or patterns in rugs for inspiration.
+The actual design can be a drawing you make free hand or you can use tracing paper to transfer a drawing or pattern such as those used for a stained-glass window, to your wood.
+You can use wallpaper patterns, coloring books, or patterns in rugs for inspiration.

 Draw the design onto your plywood backing board with your marker or pencil.
 If you are working on a surface that can be damaged, cover it with plastic and lay the board on top.

 Starting in the center of the design, choose the color of tile you will be using and 'butter' the back of it with tile adhesive.
 Put the tile onto your design where you want it and wiggle it slightly to adhere it.
 Some people who create mosaics like to lay all the tiles into the design then pick them up, put adhesive on them, then return them to the board.
 Either way works well.